magento/merchdocs/src/marketing/prex-type-morelikethis.md

 ### Suggested storefront labels

--  "More items like this"
+-  More items like this
--  "Similar to this"
+-  Similar to this